jyoonbcit/1800_202230_DTC05/README.md

 This browser based web application to ...

 * Hi, my name is Jihoon.
 I'm excited about this project because I want to learn how to work with others on making a program.
   Hi, my name is Shuyi.
-I'm excited about this project because coding is fun.
+I'm excited about this project because coding is fun and painful at the same time.

 ## Technologies